danmalone326/dyndns/README.md

         > send
         > quit
         ```
-- Make the zone available in the web service
+- Make the zone available in the dyndns web service
     - Create a key file in the `secure` directory.
 This key file needs a unique name and should have a `.key` extension, e.g. `updatedomain.com.key`.
 This key file contains a single line with values for algorithm, keyname, and secretkey separated by colons.
         ```
         hmac-sha256:myUniqueKeyName:oZYLbK4wx0dhCcv++HIsBIeQDK0=